 Sending Stones and other items like it will allow the party to talk with the NPC without needing to use up a spell slot or travel all the way back to the NPC’s location.

-This is probably the tedious mechanic with the least amount of blow-back for implementing a magical item to fix the problem.
+This is probably a tedious mechanic with the least amount of blow-back for implementing a magical item to fix the problem.
 There’s very little downside to doing so.
-In fact there is plenty of room for plot hooks in the form of “what happens when your sending stone is intercepted?”.
+In fact, there is plenty of room for plot hooks in the form of “what happens when your sending stone is intercepted?”.

 If you enjoyed what you read be sure to check out my ongoing review for all of the official D&D 5e books!